 CUTE WATER BOTTLE

-A cute water bottle is super helpful to remind you to keep drinking!
+A cute water bottle with an infuser is super helpful to remind you to keep drinking, and is a tasty way to get your water intake!
 I just bring that with me everywhere and have no problem staying hydrated.

-My skin was incredibly dry and sensitive throughout this pregnancy, issues I’ve never had before.
+My skin was incredibly dry and sensitive throughout my pregnancy, issues I’ve never had before.
 Having a winter pregnancy doesn’t help either.
 So, I was always slathering on lotion.

 I encourage you to share this with all your pregnant friends!
 Help make their pregnancy a little easier too!